emcf/thepipe/README.md

 thepipe path/to/folder
 ```

-## Features 🌟

-- Extracts text and visuals from any file or web page 📚
-- Outputs RAG-ready chunks, optimized for multimodal LLMs 🖼️ + 💬
-- Can interpret complex PDFs, web apps, markdown, etc 🧠
-- Auto-compress prompts exceeding your chosen token limit 📦
-- Works with missing file extensions, in-memory data streams 💾
-- Works with codebases, URL, git repos, and more 🌐
-- Multi-threaded ⚡️

 ##  How it works 🛠️

 The pipe is accessible from the command line or from [Python](https://www.python.org/downloads/).
 The input source is either a file path, a URL, or a directory (or zip file) path.
 The pipe will extract information from the source and process it for downstream use with [language models](https://en.wikipedia.org/wiki/Large_language_model), [vision transformers](https://en.wikipedia.org/wiki/Vision_transformer), or [vision-language models](https://arxiv.org/abs/2304.00685).
 The output from the pipe is a sensible text-based (or multimodal) representation of the extracted information, carefully crafted to fit within context windows for any models from [gemma-7b](https://huggingface.co/google/gemma-7b) to [GPT-4](https://openai.com/gpt-4).
 It uses a variety of heuristics for optimal performance with vision-language models, including AI filetype detection with [filetype detection](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html), AI [PDF extraction](thepi.pe/docs), efficient [token compression](https://arxiv.org/abs/2403.12968), automatic [image encoding](https://en.wikipedia.org/wiki/Base64), [reranking](https://arxiv.org/abs/2310.06839) for [lost-in-the-middle](https://arxiv.org/abs/2307.03172) effects, and more, all pre-built to work out-of-the-box.